connor-mcnamara/Slave-to-the-algorithm/Week 11/README.md

 * Explore variation of the visualiser potentially thorugh functions such as (line(x, y, prevX, prevY);).
 * Center buttons with (button.position(width/2 - button.width/2, y);)

 **Andy**
 * Experiment with typography/colour... fonts? maybemaybe use an icon (or add a tiny UI) so that some elements are hidden during the experience.
 * Bring the user's experience to the foreground (get the bubbles as big as possible, punch out the effect).
 * Maybe bubbles change colour based on less obvious variables (rather than adding a control).
 * Experiment with colours that are less muted.
- * UI icons can swap with a if/then or while function
+* UI icons can swap with a if/then or while function.

+### Project Next Steps:
+The feeedback givien in this session has helped me clearly establish the elements of the project which I will be focusing in advancing over the coming week.
+I will be specifically focusing on:

+* Loading in my own fonts.
+* Adjuting the UI.
+* Experimenting with the way the ball moves and looks.
+* Expermeint with having Bthe ball change colour based on less obvious variables.
+* Adjsting overall colour scheme.